Natural Falls State Park

 Natural Falls State Park is a 120 acre state-owned park in the Ozarks, in Delaware County, Oklahoma.
 It lies along U.S. Highway 412, near the Arkansas-Oklahoma state line.
-The property was privately-owned and known as Dripping Springs until 1990, when the state bought it.
+The property was privately owned and known as Dripping Springs until 1990, when the state bought it.
 The previous owners had also used the property as an attraction and rest stop for travelers on the highway, featuring a swimming pool and gardens.
-The site was used in the production of the 1974 film "Where the Red Fern Grows".
+The site was used in the production of the 1974 film Where the Red Fern Grows.

 Features

-Located in northeast Oklahoma in the scenic Ozark Highlands region, Natural Falls State Park features a 77 ft waterfall cascading through rock formations and creating a hidden, serene atmosphere at the bottom of a narrow V-shaped valley.
+Located in northeast Oklahoma in the scenic Ozark Highlands region, Natural Falls State Park features a 77 ft waterfall cascading through rock formations and creating a hidden, serene atmosphere at the bottom of a narrow, V-shaped valley.
 An observation platform with a nearby picnic pavilion overlooks the falls and a deck with seating is available at the base of the falls.
-As the stream falls, enough evaporation occurs to drop the bulk liquid temperature about ten degrees (Fahrenheit) by the time it reaches the bottom.
+As the stream falls, enough evaporation occurs to drop the bulk liquid temperature about 10°F by the time it reaches the bottom.
 This maintains a cool, moist environment that is favorable to the growth of many types of flora in the valley.
-A graduate student from Oklahoma State University (OSU) performed a plant study at the site about the time it was purchased by the state, and counted over 18 varieties of ferns alone.
+A graduate student from Oklahoma State University performed a plant study at the site about the time it was purchased by the state, and counted over 18 varieties of ferns alone.
 Since preserving the plant life is a priority for park management, swimming has been prohibited in the catchment ever since.

 Picnic tables and grills can be found throughout the park.
-Campsites, including 44 RV sites and 27 tent sites, and a comfort station with showers are also on site.

-The park offers yurts for a rather unique overnighting experience, now called glamping.
+Campsites, including 44 recreational vehiclesites and 27 tent sites, and a comfort station with showers are also on site.
+The park also offers yurts for a rather unique overnighting experience, now called "glamping".
+Glamping is a portmanteau of glamour and camping.
+Although the word was added to the British vocabulary in 2005, it first appeared in the Oxford English Dictionary in 2019.
+It is a style of camping employed by wealthy travelers as far back as the 16th century in Scotland.
 At Natural Falls State Park, each yurt is a circular tent that sits above ground on a wooden deck.
-There are different sizes, accommodating from two to eight people.
-Each is equipped with beds, refrigerator, coffee maker, microwave, skylights, and even air-conditioning.
-According to Tracey Robertson, park manager, the park installed five yurts which can be rented by park visitors.
+The different sizes accommodate from two to eight people.
+Each is equipped with beds, refrigerator, coffee maker, microwave, skylights, and even air conditioning.
+According to Tracey Robertson, park manager, the park installed five yurts, which can be rented by park visitors.